 Can acrylic paint come out of jeans?

 Yes!
 Acrylic paint only sticks to the outside of the fabric.
-If there is no special coating on the inside, then acrylic paint will dry and flake off the material when rubbed gently across it.
+If there is no special coating on the inside, acrylic paint will dry and flake off the material when rubbed gently.
 Acrylic paints are typically quickly set by heat or chemical processes that cross-link or polymerize molecules into a rigid structure.
 Read more about this- How to Heat Set Acrylic Paint on Denim?

 How do you get dried acrylic paint out of clothing?